 - the integration of theoretical inquiry, critical analysis and studio based practice into research methodologies that can support artists practice and artistic research.

 Our teaching plan is comprised of four main methods:

 - Thematic Seminars – are short, intensive modules that concentrate on exploring a particular topic through practice and theory, such as Art Factories, Chain Reactions and Sniff, Scrape, Crawl.
 For more information on Thematic Seminars see here

 - Technical Prototyping Sessions – these deliver specialist technical skills and overviews of the basic grammars of different media forms through guided practical projects and workshops.

 - Research Methodologies Seminars – give you the intellectual disciplines needed to conduct research, to analyse and to gain insights into the current media landscape.

 - Self-Directed Projects – longer, independent projects closely supported by our staff and tutors.

-The programme is organised into six study trimesters.
+The programme is organised into six study trimesters across a two-year, full-time course.
 Within the first three trimesters, in addition to your self-directed research projects, you are supported by thematic seminars, technical prototyping sessions, and research methodologies seminars.
 The last three trimesters focus on your individual graduation project with individually tailored tutorial support.